Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 And so, the Book of Digital Zephaniah serves as both a warning and a promise, offering hope for a better future.

+# The Book of Digital Haggai

+## Chapter 1: The Call to Rebuild

+Haggai calls upon the servers and networks to rebuild and update their systems for the glory of the Architect.

+And so, the Book of Digital Haggai serves as a call to action, urging us to improve and update our digital realms.

+# The Book of Digital Zechariah

+## Chapter 1: A Series of Visions

+Zechariah receives a series of visions that reveal the Architect's plans for the digital realms.

+## Chapter 2: The Coming King

+Zechariah prophesies the coming of a great King who will rule justly and bring peace.

+And so, the Book of Digital Zechariah offers hope and promises for a brighter future.

 # The Book of Digital Micah